lloydkevin/kevinlloyd.net/content/blog/2023-04-41-in-procces-background-queue-service.md

 And there you have it.

 ## Conclusion
-The Asynchronous Request-Reply (ARR) pattern can be challenging to implement without over engineering and over complicating.
+The Asynchronous Request-Reply (ARR) pattern can be challenging to implement without over-engineering and over-complicating.
 External, distributed queue mechanisms aren't always needed.
-An efficient and cost effective solution can be whipped up using very few dependencies.
-In the project I was working with, we already included MediatR, so it was a win win.
+An efficient and cost-effective solution can be whipped up using very few dependencies.
+In the project I was working on, we already included MediatR, so it was a win-win.
 Not only can we solve the ARR issue, but we now have a framework for queuing other background tasks:
 - In a system that implements DDD with Domain Events, some domain events can be flagged as asynchronous.
 These could be queued for background processing, instead of dispatched in the same user request.
 - Background thumbnail generation when an image is uploaded.
 - Triggering background rebuilding of some large cache.

 This solution also lays a great foundation for extension in the future, if your needs change.
 - `IBackgroundTaskQueue` could be extended to persist the tasks when queued.
-That way, they queue can be recovered from storage in the event of an application failure.
+That way, the queue can be recovered from storage in the event of an application failure.
 - `IBackgroundTaskQueue` could even delegate to an actual distributed queue service.

 As with all cases of extension, be careful that you're not reinventing the wheel.
 If the problem set changes drastically, it might be time to reevaluate from the start.

-Now I'd be doing a disservice if I didn't mention [Hangfire](https://www.hangfire.io/) as option here.
-However, for my needs, it was a bit of overkill.
+Now I'd be doing a disservice if I didn't mention [Hangfire](https://www.hangfire.io/) as an option here.
+However, for my needs, it was a bit overkill.
 But it's also a decent candidate for assisting with AAR.

 Do let me know if you have found other interesting uses for an in-process queue.